 If you have run your free Nutrient Optimiser report we’ll be sure to let you know once the dashboard is ready.

-There is endless debate whether calories, hormones or nutrients matter more.
+There is an endless debate whether calories, hormones or nutrients matter more.

-While most people agree that you need an energy deficit to lose weight and an energy surplus to gain weight, the way your body processes energy is complicated and hence impossible to calculate precisely.
+While most people agree that you need an energy deficit to lose weight and an energy surplus to gain weight, the way your body processes energy is complicated and hence impossible to calculate macros and calories precisely.

 Focusing on calories alone may be short-sighted.
 Without attention to food quality and macros, it may be harder to manage your energy intake.

 If you are healthy, your metabolism will increase to burn off any excess energy.
 You will fidget more and naturally move around more (i.e. non-exercise activity thermogenesis).

 However, most people can’t do this forever, particularly if their food is nutrient poor and causes inflammation.
 A chronic energy excess that drives body fat levels higher will most likely cause you to become overweight and insulin resistant once your fat stores cannot take in any more.

 Conversely, if you restrict calories, your body will become more efficient.
 You will adapt to cope with less energy.
 Due to this ‘adaptive thermogenesis’ over time you will need to take in less energy if you want to keep losing weight.

 This adaption is often seen as a bad thing.
 But for most people, other than not getting to enjoy as much yummy food, training your body to do more with less is highly beneficial.